cesar-rgon/desktop-app-installer/README.md

 2. The script EXECUTES INITIAL OPERATIONS to be ready to install the selected applications.

 3. For each application, execute next steps:
+  * The script ADDS THIRD-PARTY REPOSITORY through a PPA, if defined in a specific file.
   * The script EXECUTES PRE-INSTALLATION OPERATIONS of the application to be installed if exists a custom sub-script for that purpose.
-The sub-script could add a third-party repository and/or prepare the installation of the application.
+The sub-script could add a third-party repository, custom commands instead of use a PPA, and/or prepare the installation of the application.
   * The script INSTALLS the APPLICATION, with EULA support, taking as source official distro repositories, third-party one or a custom sub-script created for that purpose.
   * The script automatically DISABLES THIRD-PARTY REPOSITORY of the installed application to avoid possible problems related to this.
   * The script EXECUTES POST-INSTALLATION OPERATIONS to set-up the installed application if exists a custom sub-script for that purpose.